Information governance and risk policy

 - All transmission and essential sharing of information with partners, be that in manual or electronic format, is properly authorised and effected within agreed sharing protocol

-6.1 The Council is obliged to comply with all relevant UK and EU legislation.
+6.1 The Council is obliged to comply with all relevant UK and EU legislation where applicable.
 This requirement to comply is also devolved to Elected Members who may be held personally accountable for any breaches of personal data security for which they may be held responsible.

 6.2 The Council shall comply with the following legislation and other legislation as appropriate: